Lifestyle

 TAX RATING FOR RETIREES: Tax Friendly

-Milford is another charming town that’s one of the best places to retire in Delaware.
-A river walk and park give you plenty of space to enjoy the outdoors, and you’ll find a large selection of boutiques, restaurants, and attractions downtown.
+Milford is a charming town in central Delaware that’s one of the best places to retire in the state.
+Built along the Mispillion River, you’ll have access to a lovely river walk and park that gives you plenty of space to enjoy the outdoors, as well as a large selection of boutiques, restaurants, and attractions downtown.
+Cost of living is high, but home values here are a bit cheaper than the national average.

 TAX RATING FOR RETIREES: Tax Friendly